-Loofahs Are Way Grosser Than You Think—Here's What to Use in the Shower Instead
+Loofahs Are Grosser Than You Think—Here's What to Use Instead

-But that was then, and this is now.
-We now know that the loofah isn't only bad for your skin, but could cause some rather scary-sounding infections as well.
-To find out why it's not a good idea to shower with a loofah—and what you should be using instead—we went to Gretchen W. Frieling, MD, a board-certified dermatopathologist in Boston.
+We now know that a loofah isn't only bad for your skin, but it could cause some rather scary-sounding infections as well.
+To find out why it's not a good idea to shower with a loofah—and what you should be using instead—we talked to Gretchen W. Frieling, MD, a board-certified dermatopathologist in Boston.

 The main reason why you shouldn't use a loofah has to do with cleanliness.
 An organic loofah is made of a complex intertwining natural material.
-While this makes it a great scrubbing tool, that very same fibrous material is a perfect haven for bacteria to thrive.
+Dr. Frieling notes that while this makes it a great scrubbing tool, that very same fibrous material is a perfect haven for bacteria to thrive.
 The same holds true for synthetic loofahs, though it may take a little longer for bacteria to take hold.

-"Mold can harbor in loofahs and sponges alike, as well as germs, dead skin cells, and remnants of dirt, oil, and grime that we scrub off our bodies,” Dr. Frieling explains.
-“This can cause infection if washing an open cut, trap bacteria inside your pores, and prevent you from really cleansing yourself from germs."
+"Mold can harbor in loofahs and sponges alike, as well as germs, dead skin cells, and remnants of dirt, oil, and grime that we scrub off our bodies," says Dr. Frieling.
+"This can cause infection if washing an open cut, trap bacteria inside your pores, and prevent you from really cleansing yourself from germs."

-"Loofahs aren't your only option for exfoliating the skin," Dr. Frieling says, noting you could throw a stone in any direction in a beauty supply store and hit a number of diverse exfoliating options.
-The best ones to seek out, she says, are natural scrub soaps and body washes that do not contain microbeads.
+"Loofahs aren't your only option for exfoliating the skin," Dr. Frieling says, noting you could throw a stone in any direction in a beauty supply store and hit several diverse exfoliating options.
+The best ones to seek out are natural scrub soaps and body washes that do not contain microbeads.

-"Microbeads cause harm to the environment,” Dr. Frieling notes.
-“There are a ton of great recipes online for making your own [exfoliating scrub] with salt, essential oils, and your favorite anti-bacterial body wash."
+"Microbeads cause harm to the environment," says Dr. Frieling.
+"There are a ton of great recipes online for making your own [exfoliating scrub] with salt, essential oils, and your favorite anti-bacterial body wash."